Course ID: 166684

-This three-year, part-time course has been developed and built to match the requirements of dental technicians, employers, professional bodies, and also to meet the statutory regulator's requirements for recognition of the higher technical skills required by modern dental technicians.
-These are steps needed to gain the knowledge, understanding and competence required to develop as a dental care professional (DCP).
+The Foundation Degree in Dental Technology is a three-year, part-time course that has been developed and built to match the requirements of dental technicians, employers, professional bodies, and also meet the statutory regulator's requirements for recognition of the higher technical skills required by modern dental technicians.
+These are steps needed to gain the knowledge, understanding and competence students will require to develop as a Dental Care Professional (DCP).

-This foundation degree recognises the practical skills training provided by a ‘workplace mentor’ in one of the disciplines of dental technology, and formal credit will be given for the developed competence and integration with other members of the dental team.
+The Foundation Degree recognises the practical skills training provided by a workplace mentor in one of the disciplines of dental technology, and formal credit will be given for the developed competence and integration with other members of the dental team.

-Skills and Knowledge Developed: This programme is intended to provide students with an opportunity to develop the knowledge, understanding and real work-based competence to effectively operate as a dental technician and also to register with the General Dental Council (GDC) as a dental technician.
-It is therefore essential that students attend all planned sessions and complete to high standards the work set for student development and assessment.
+This programme is intended to provide students with an opportunity to develop the knowledge, understanding and real work based competence to effectively operate as a dental technician and also to register with the General Dental Council (GDC) as a dental technician.

 The programme handbook for this course is available to applicants online:

 This programme is validated by The Open University.
 To access the OU Regulations and OU Students' Guide, please follow the links below:

 Modules are currently under review.
 Updated modules will be available on this course information page.
 They are likely to include:

 The knowledge and skills acquired on the programme link directly to the vocational context and diversify into a range of skills required by the dental manufacturing industries.
 These include (but are not exclusive to) Removable Prosthodontics, Fixed Prosthodontics and Removable Orthodontics and business and enterprise competence.

 Teaching and Learning methods include formal lectures and seminars which underpin the creative and technical practical workshop-style sessions with relevant historical and cultural reference.